okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2021/index.md

 #### Brands API support for auto-detecting contrast colors

 The Brands API [Theme object properties](/docs/reference/api/brands/#theme-api-objects) `primaryColorContrastHex` and `secondaryColorContrastHex` automatically optimize the contrast between font color and the background or button color.
-The auto-detection feature can be disabled by updating either property value with an accepted contrast hex value.
+You can disable the auto-detection feature by updating either property value with an accepted contrast hex value.
 See [Update Theme](/docs/reference/api/brands/#update-theme).<!--OKTA-426715-->

 #### New error page macros for themed templates